Wabinab/Xenoblade-Chronicles-3-The-Book/some_terms.md

 - wrenching: extremely stressful.
 - coveted: strongly desired by many.
 - transfixed: unable to move or stop looking at something because you're so interested, surprised, or frightened.
+- hillbilly/hillbillies: a person from a mountaineous area of the US who has a simple way of life and is considered to be slightly stupid by people living in towns and cities.
+- scrip: prescription (shortform).
+- imprimatur: official permission to do something that's given by a person or group in a postion of power.
+- peripatetic: traveling around to different places, usually because you work in more than one place.
+- plodding: slow, continuous, and not exciting.
+- petulant: easily annoyed and complaining in a rude way like a child.
+- indignities: something that causes a loss of respect for someone or for yourself.
+- brazened: to act confidently and not admit that a problem exists.
+- hightail: to leave/go somewhere in a great hurry.
+- chafe: to be/become annoyed or lose patience, often because of rules or limits.
+(Def 2: to make skin damaged or sore by rubbing.)
+- didactic: intended to teach, esp. in a way that's too determined or eager, and often fixed and unwilling to change.
+- moxie: confidence and determination.
+- curb: to control or limit something that's not wanted.
+- caprice: (the quality of often having) a sudden and usually sily wish to have or do something, or a sudden and silly change of mind or behavior.
+- ensconce (yourself): to make (yourself) very comfortable or safe in a place or position.
+- engrossed: giving all your attention to something.
+- ostentatious: too obviously showing your money, possessions, or power, in an attempt to make other people notice and admire you.
+- accoutrements: the equipment needed for a particular activity or way of life.
+- absconding/abscond: to go away suddenly and secretly in order to escape from somewhere.
+- colander: a bowl with small holes in it, used for washing food or for emptying food into when it has been cooked in water.
+- traipsed: to walk from one place to another, often feeling tired or bored.
+- pundit: a person who knows a lot about a particular subject and is therefore often asked to give an opinion about it.
+- tattle: to secretly tell someone in authority, esp. a teacher, that someone else has done something bad, often in order to cause trouble.
+- moribund: (esp. of an organization/business) not active/successful.
+- **broached**: to begin a discussion of something difficult.
+- portentous: too serious and trying to be very important.
+(Def 2: of events, statements, or signs: important because they show something unpleasant is very likely to happen.)
+- pogrom: an act of organized cruel behavior or killing that's done to a large group of people because of their race or religion.
+- matriarch: a powerful woman in a family; the female leader of a society in which power passes from mother to daughter.
+- renege: to fail to keep a promise or an agreement, etc.
+- clincher: something that helps someone make a decision.
+- philandering: the act of having sex with a lot of different partners without becoming emotionally involved with any of them.
+- embezzler: someone who secretly takes money that is in their care or that belongs to an organization/business they work for.
+- bloke: a man, often one who's considered to be ordinary.
 -